 When you come to our place, be prepared to hear some “Woodlot Theology”.
 You see, I really love our wood and sometimes the dust gets to my head.
 So you might hear me comparing the cracks in the wood to the “defects” in human character, or comparing the worm holes to sin in our lives.
 My theory is that trying to hide either one never works so why try?
 People and wood are both more interesting when you can see the real thing.
 If you want clear, perfect boards, pick something other than mesquite.
 If you want perfect people, wait till you get to heaven.

 Everybody thinks that just because mesquite lumber is expensive and makes beautiful furniture that their tree is worth a fortune.
 It is expensive because of the extra labor involved in harvesting it and because of the super heavy duty equipment needed to process it.

-We will, however, come get your trees if they are large and close to Kingsville, saving you lots of work and the expense of disposal.
+We will, however, come get your trees if they are exceptionally large and close to Kingsville, AND if the majority of the branches have been removed.
+This saves you hardest part of the work of cutting and removing the trunk along with the expense of disposal.

 It is just firewood until it gets in the hands of an artist with an excessive addiction to buying superduty machines.

 LIVE OAK LOGS

 What I am NOT willing to do with Live Oak:

 1).
 No, I do not recommend sawing Live Oak unless you are making thick slab furniture.

 2).
 I will NOT saw live oak that has been down or dead longer than 1 year.
 (I just gets too hard as it dries out.)